Initial Contact

 Please do not bring large sums of money, laptops or valuables to the hospital.
 Unfortunately, we cannot accept responsibility for lost or damaged items.

-We know medical terminology can be difficult to understand, especially if English is not your first language.
-If you require translation services, please contact the Hospital in advance of admission so that we can identify and engage the services of a suitable interpreter to assist you.
-Contact the dayward on + 353 (1) 814 0400
+Medical terminology can be difficult to understand, especially if English is not your first language.
+If you require translation services, please contact the Hospital before admission so we can engage a suitable interpreter to assist you.
+Contact the dayward on + 353 (1) 814 0400.

-Before you undergo surgery, it is important that you receive detailed information on the surgical procedure, risks and benefits.
-This information will help you to decide whether you wish to proceed with the surgery.
+Before undergoing surgery, it is important that you receive detailed information about the surgical procedure, including its risks and benefits.
+This information will help you decide whether to proceed with the surgery.
 It will also set your expectations for recovery and assist your postoperative planning.

 Paediatric Patients

-A parent or guardian must accompany patients under 16 years and will be required to sign consent for surgery on their behalf.
+A parent or guardian must accompany patients under 16 years and sign consent for surgery on their behalf.